gusamarante/dsgepy/README.md

 ---
 # Drawbacks
 Since there is symbolic declaration of variables and equations, methdos involving them are slow, so the MCMC methods typically take a long time to run.
-Although there is a lot room for improvement for the efficiency of these estimation algorithms.
+Although there is room for improvement for the efficiency of these estimation algorithms.

 ---